Data in Action

 Linking electricity, heat and mobility

-Sector coupling intelligently connects electricity, heat and transport.
-Surplus green electricity is used for heat pumps, e‑mobility or hydrogen production.
+Sector coupling intelligently links electricity, heat and transport.
+Surplus renewable electricity can be used for heat pumps, e-mobility or hydrogen production.
 This increases system flexibility and enables higher shares of renewables.

 Energy Efficiency